HonzaMat/PyOpenocdClient/doc/quickstart.rst

 For easier use, PyOpenocdClient provides convenience methods (shortcuts) for frequently used OpenOCD commands.
-These methods execute the corresponding command, parse its output and provide it in the form of native Python data types.
+These methods execute the corresponding command, parse its output and return it in the form of native Python data types.

 This eliminates the need to call :py:meth:`cmd()<py_openocd_client.PyOpenocdClient.cmd>` and parse the